skelleftechforever/hackathon-2023/README.md

 ## Hackathon 2023
+> **Important Update: We couldn't find enough people on time to organize the Hackathon in March.
+For the time being, the hackathon is postponed until further notice.**

 We are pleased to announced that this year's Hackathon is a go!

 The hackathon starts on a Saturday at 10:00 CET and ends the following Sunday at 17:00 CET.